HeartSciences (HSCS)

 Mark Hilz, Chief Operating Officer

-Mark Hilz brings over 30 years of experience as a President/CEO of multiple successful startup companies.
-He previously served as CEO of INX, a technology infrastructure consulting company he was asked to start as a subsidiary for a public company.
-Founded in 2000, INX grew to $400 million in revenue with 15 offices, 2,000 customers, and 500 employees, was traded on NASDAQ, completed multiple offerings, and was successfully sold to private equity in December 2011.
-Prior to that, Mr. Hilz founded and ran PC Service Source, a technology logistics outsourcing firm, as CEO.
-This company grew to over $160 million in revenue with 1,100 employees within an 8-year span.
-Mr. Hilz raised startup capital from traditional venture capital sources and, after four years of operations, successfully took the company public in an IPO on NASDAQ, followed by a successful public offering.
-His experience includes raising venture capital, multiple successful public offerings, and numerous M&A transactions as both a buyer and a seller.
+Mark Hilz has over 30 years of experience as a President and CEO of multiple successful startup companies.
+He was the CEO of INX, a technology infrastructure consulting company he was asked to start as a subsidiary for a public company.
+Under his leadership, INX grew from 2000 to reach $400 million in revenue, 15 offices, 2,000 customers, and 500 employees.
+The company was traded on NASDAQ, completed multiple offerings, and was successfully sold to private equity in December 2011.
+Prior to that, Mr. Hilz founded and led PC Service Source, a technology logistics outsourcing firm, as CEO, growing it to over $160 million in revenue with 1,100 employees in an eight-year span.
+He raised the startup capital from traditional venture capital sources and, after four years of operations, successfully took the company public in an IPO as a NASDAQ global listed company, followed by a successful public offering.
+Mark's extensive experience includes raising venture capital, managing multiple successful public offerings, and executing numerous mergers and acquisitions as both a buyer and a seller.

 Aaron Peterson, VP Research and Development